We realize you probably have many questions and therefore the following information has been developed to guide you through caring for your child.

 Breastfed babies tend to sleep more and are less fussy.
 Mothers that breastfeed tend to have lower rates of depression, lower incidence of breast/ovarian cancer, lower risk for type 2 diabetes, and decreased risk for developing metabolic syndrome.

 How do I Breastfeed

 Breastfeeding is natural, not an instinct.
 It has been found to be most beneficial to have skin-to-skin contact with your baby directly after delivery.
 The baby will root and "crawl" and smell its way to the breast.
 Typically finding the nipple and latching on with little help on the mother's part.
-Unfortunately, many hospitals in our area have not adopted this immediate skin-to-skin experience.
 This is OK and with some patience and support babies will learn to latch on correctly and breastfeeding can be enjoyable for both the mother and newborn.